-6. From day one, the Copernican theory of the Sun as the immobile center of the cosmos was never tenable, but it was not until 1783 that William Herschel published a paper on the "Motion of the Solar
+6. From day one, the Copernican theory of the Sun as the immobile center of the cosmos was never tenable, but not until 1783 was a paper published on the "Motion of the Solar System in Space", by William

-System in Space", which helped to clarify again some of the basic background points.
-In the study, the proper motions of seven bright stars were carefully noted; and it was shown that their movement
+Hershcel, which helped to clarify again some of the basic background points.
+In the study, the proper motions of seven bright stars were carefully noted; and it was shown that their movement in the

 Every day in motion around a curve, in the stellar horizon, and receding